 As I’ve mentioned above, a variety of websites offer online photo backup services.
 Most of these programs demand a monthly cost of $10 to $50, however, some offer a limited service for free.
 The concept is simple: rather than backing up your photos on physical devices, you upload your images to a website and keep your duplicates there.
 The backups are stored on the site in a secure location far away from your computer.
 If a tragedy occurs and you need to recover your photos, you can easily download them from the site whenever you want.

 Using an online photo backup solution has numerous advantages.
-To begin with, they are usually fairly simple to use.
+To begin with, they are usually fairly simple to use and some even come with a photo editor.
 Some websites offer applications for download and installation on your computer.
 You simply point to the folder containing your images, and the software does the rest.
 It will ensure that new files are posted to the backup service on a regular basis and that the backup is constantly up to date.

 Here is a comparison between the main features of some of the most popular online photo backup options:

 |iCloud||Amazon Photos||Google One||Sync||Dropbox||Flickr||SmugMug||500px|